Cornelius Pass Road: History

 Hillsboro also began preliminary work in 2011 to extend Cornelius Pass south of Tualatin Valley Highway to prepare for the development of South Hillsboro.
 The Oregon Legislature approved $9.5 million in 2012 to fund safety improvements such as guardrails.
 Hillsboro also announced plans in 2012 to widen the road to seven lanes between Cornell and US 26.
 The widening project was completed in March 2017 at a total cost of $18.3 million.

 Construction began in 2016 on the extension of Cornelius Pass Road south of Tualatin Valley Highway.
 The extension, approximately 1/3 mi long, was opened to traffic in July 2018.
 The new section crosses Portland & Western Railroad tracks and takes Cornelius Pass Road into the under-construction South Hillsboro area.

+As of July 2017, NW and SW Cornelius Pass Roads were renamed to NE and SE Cornelius Pass Roads between TV Highway and NW West Union Road.

 In July 2019, a 5 mi stretch of Cornelius Pass Road between US 30 and NW Germantown Road began an 11-week closure.
 This stretch of road had experienced a high rate of crashes in preceding years, and Multnomah County closed the road so that safety improvements could be carried out, including curve realignment and widening of shoulders.

-Work continued on an extension of the road to a newly-built intersection with Kinnaman Road through 2021.
-Meanwhile on February 16, 2021, the Washington County Board of Commissioners approved the reallocation of $8 million, previously reserved for a bridge replacement project on nearby Century Blvd, to partially fund the construction of a 5-lane bridge carrying Cornelius Pass Road over Butternut Creek.
-This would further extend the road south from its current terminus.
-Construction of the bridge, expected to cost $13 million, is scheduled to be carried out in 2022 and 2023.
+On February 16, 2021, the Washington County Board of Commissioners approved the reallocation of $8 million, previously reserved for a bridge replacement project on nearby Century Boulevard, to partially fund the construction of a 5-lane bridge carrying Cornelius Pass over Butternut Creek.
+This $14.1 million project further extends the road south from its current terminus and allows further extensions southward toward Farmington Road to proceed.
+Construction on the single-span concrete bridge commenced in April 2023 and was completed in September 2024.
+A pedestrian bridge is to be suspended underneath.
+Work continued on an extension of the road to a newly built intersection with Kinnaman Road through 2021.

 The section of the road between US 26 and US 30 was transferred to the Oregon Department of Transportation on March 1, 2021, becoming Oregon Route 127.
-The transfer had been approved by the state legislature in 2017.
+The transfer had been approved by the state legislature in 2017 as part of House Bill 2017 but was delayed due to an upgrade of the road to state highway standards.

-A $29.5 million project under consideration would widen the road to 5 lanes between Francis and Tualatin Valley Highway (the last remaining three-lane portion of the road south of US 26) and would additionally install a 45-inch drinking water pipeline beneath the road.
+A $29.5 million project, started in March 2022 and completed in 2023, widened the road from three to five lanes between Frances Street and Tualatin Valley Highway, alongside installing a 45-inch drinking water pipeline beneath the road.